-370.-(V (b)-The Colonial Period of American History.
-An advanced course in the study of the foundations of American nationality as seen in the social and political institutions of the American colonists prior to the making of the Constitution, and as determined by British colonial policy.
-4 guarter hours.
+370.-(V) (b)-THE COLONIAL PERIOD OF AMERICAN HISTORY.
+An advanced course in the study of the fourdations of American nationality as seen in the social and political institutions of the American colonists prior to the making of the Constitution, and as determined by British colonial policy.
+4 quarter hours.